Case IQ Knowledge Base

 1. Click the Edit button on a file's page.

-2. The file's page will now be in edit mode.
-To change the attached file, click the "X" in the attachment upload box, then drop in a new file from your desktop.
+2. To change the attached file, click the Delete icon in the attachment upload box, then drag and drop a new file from your device.

 3. When you have completed your changes, click the Save button.